thelabexpedition67/SheLLMind/README.md

 - **Persistent Chat Sessions**: Conversations are automatically saved, allowing you to resume where you left off.
 - **History Management**: Browse a list of saved chats, sorted by modification time, and see chat details like creation time, last modified time, and an optional chat name.
 - **Multiple Model Selection**: Choose from available Ollama models before starting a new chat, or use the configured default model.
-- **Configurable UI**:
+- **UI**:
   - **Chat**: Send messages, switch focus between chat history and input box, enjoy auto-scrolling and optional typewriter effects.
   - **History Menu**: View previously saved chat sessions with additional metadata (name, creation time, last modified time).
   - **Help Menu**: Display available keyboard shortcuts and commands.
   - **Chat Settings**: Edit the chat name or delete the chat (both history and details).
+  - **System Settings**: Edit the system settings like the Ollama API url and the default model with ease.
-- **Customizable Keys**: Use various key combinations to navigate, send messages, insert newlines, open menus, switch focus, and more.
+- **Shortcuts Keys**: Use various key combinations to navigate, send messages, insert newlines, open menus, switch focus, and more.

 ## Requirements